callumacrae/Zirck/README.md

 Zirck is a currently in-development IRC client for the web.
 There is one fundamental difference between Zirck and other web-based IRC clients such as Mibbit: it won't suck.
 It won't use Flash, it'll look good, and it'll be fast. _Really_ fast.

-I'll be built using Javatestg and Node.js, using a the socket.io and jQuery libraries.
+I'll be built using JavaScript and Node.js, using the socket.io and jQuery libraries.
 It might even work in Internet Explorer, when it is done.
 But probably not.

 ## Using Zirck

-This is other host.

 You can play on a preview live of Zirck on the website: <http://zirck.com:8080>.
 It might not be very stable, and it might not work properly in the beginning stages of development.
 It might also look like shit until a designer has done something awesome with it; I'm no designer.